Michael Scott Doran: Academic and Public Service Career

 Doran is currently a senior fellow at the Hudson Institute, which he joined in 2014.
 Before that, he was a senior fellow at the Saban Center for Middle East Policy at the Brookings Institution.
 He has held academic appointments as a visiting professor at New York University's Robert F. Wagner Graduate School of Public Service, and as an assistant professor in Princeton’s Near Eastern Studies Department, after teaching at the University of Central Florida.

 In public service, Doran served as deputy assistant secretary for public diplomacy at the U.S. Department of Defense in 2007, following his role as senior director for Near East and North African affairs at the National Security Council from 2005 to 2007.
 His career reflects a blend of academic research, policy engagement, and government service.

 Views and Reception

 Doran’s writings and public statements on U.S. policy and the Middle East have received considerable attention, both supportive and critical.
 He has advocated for active U.S. engagement in the region, including supporting the invasion of Iraq, and is recognized for his influential commentary.

+Middle East

+Doran advocated for increased US military intervention in the Middle East.
+“I would say that the Middle East is like having diabetes.You can't—you can't get rid of it.
+You have to—you have to manage it.
+And so my argument is that—that a bias toward action and a bias toward military action is the best way to treat the disease.”
+He advocated for the US military to intervene in Syria during the civil war to overthrow the Syrian government.

+A fierce critic of the Obama administration's efforts to negotiate with Iran over its nuclear program, Doran strongly denounced the nuclear agreement reached with Iran in July 2015.
+He argued that the United States should revoke the agreement and toughen its anti-Iran policy.
+Doran also expressed his support for Israeli Prime Minister Benjamin Netanyahu's speech to Congress challenging President Obama's Iran strategy.